hiveot/hub.capnp/README.md

 ## Objective

 The primary objective of WoST is to support the internet of things in a highly secure manner.
-The WoST Hub supports this objective by not allowing servers to run on the device and by isolating IoT devices from the wider network via a secure Hub.
+The WoST Hub supports this objective by not allowing servers to run on IoT devices and by isolating IoT devices from the wider network via a secure Hub.

-The WoST mandate is that 'Things Do Not Run Servers'.
+> The WoST mandate is: 'Things Do Not Run Servers'.

 The secondary objective is to simplify development of IoT devices for the web of things.
 WoST supports this by requiring only minimal features to operate on an IoT device.
 No server is used and the WoST Hub handles authentication and authorization on behalf of the device.
 This simplifies the IoT device development and allows allocating most of the resources to the actual device operation.